kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 * 0x8000  SBL4TILT_TempControl_v1.0.ino.partitions.bin

 USe "Flash Download Tools (ESP8266 & ESP32 & ESP32-S2)" https://www.espressif.com/en/support/download/other-tools

+### Operate/setup
+The Bubble Logger got a captive portal mode and hence you log on just as it was a Wifi access point.
+If the longin page do not autmatically come up, go to: 192.168.4.1

+It will for 60 seconds go into this “Captive Portal” mode where all setting can be done (E.g set Brew Name, SSID+Password, Brew Size, start Temperature, License, TILT Offset temperature+gravity and Brewfather URL/Ubidots Token/Brewersfriend URL).
+It light blue when in “Captive Portal” mode (and also blink blue when sending/treating data including dectection of a bubble).

+Hence,
+* Connect till the “Bubble Logger CONNECT” SoftAP though either you mobile phone or laptop by Wifi.
+After connect till access point the Bubble-logger url for the configuration page is: 192.168.4.1
+* Set the various parameters accordingly (Currently, you need to set SSID+Password every time you enter “Captive Portal” mode, so you need to set SSID+password even you just changed one parameter.
+A bug we are working on).

+Secondly, the Bubble-Logger also got a webserver you can follow all data on during brewing, to access this on you need to find the IP either in you routning table or some Network sniffer program.
+The Webserver is on: 192.168.1.xxx:8080 (hence please notice the port is 8080).

 ## Buliding sensor and calibration
 The digital Sound Sensor Detecting Module LM393 needs to be calibrated to a degree where it is responsive, but where we also can “work” besides make some noise.